JacquesCarette/Drasil/wiki/What-If.md

 **S** Yes, that's exactly right!
 This is one of the important ideas that emerges from much of the work that has influenced us.
-There are many 'domain of knowledge' and each one of them ends up defining a vocabulary (and grammar and formation rules and ...).
+There are many 'domains of knowledge' and each one of them ends up defining a vocabulary (and grammar and formation rules and ...).

 Some domains of knowledge are obvious, such as solid-body physics for